The University of Texas in Houston is one of five CRNA schools in Texas.

 Accredited CRNA Programs are reviewed regularly.

-University of Texas Houston Nurse Anesthetist Program was last reviewed 10/2011 and has been continuously accredited by the COA and meets or exceeds minimum requirements for academic and clinical coursework.
+University of Texas Houston Nurse Anesthetist Program was last reviewed 10/2011.
+It was given the maximum of 10 years accreditation and will be reviewed again 10/2021.
 This shows that the program is in full compliance with the COA’s accreditation standards.

 Pass Rate for CRNA Boards at University of Texas Houston